extraordy/rh-sso-docs/InstallConfig.md

 This mode uses the `…​/standalone/configuration/standalone-ha.xml` config file in the clustered instances.
-Clustered RH-SSH instances usually reside in different hosts but can be executed in the same host using the above mentioned port-offset approach.
+Clustered RH-SSH instances usually reside in different hosts but can be executed for testing purposes in the same host using the above mentioned port-offset approach.

 To start an instance in clustered mode:
 ```